Alternatives to Carbon Tax: Will They Work?

 While theoretically, carbon taxes reduce energy consumption, the rate that it helps varies.
 In 2019, Gilbert E. Metcalf of Tufts University wrote a paper that addressed the impact of carbon taxes on countries that have implemented this solar policy.
 He found that tax rates have ranged from less than a dollar to $139 per ton.

 Not surprisingly, Metcalf also found that the impact of these differing carbon taxes also vary.
-Of the five countries he looked at, four of them had reduced the growth rate of emissions by .5 to 1.7.
+Of the five countries he looked at, four of them had reduced the growth rate of emissions by .5 to 1.7 percent.
 Only Sweden had a statically significant decrease of 10 percent, which he attributed to Sweden’s stricter tax exemptions.

 In a nutshell, yes, this solar policy works.
-However, for it to have a significant impact, it needs a high tax, the government needs to show transparency with the allocation of funds, and tax exemptions need limiting.
+However, for it to have a significant impact, it needs a high tax, the government needs to show transparency with the allocation of funds, and tax exemptions needs limiting.
 While some would like to take the world by storm and transition to renewables yesterday, others feel this approach isn’t realistic.
 Let’s examine some other renewable energy promoting policy options.

 Carbon Reduction Alternatives